What is PGR weed, and how to spot it?

 Kelp, for example, contains natural plant hormones that can help increase yields.
 Other natural plant growth regulators include chitosan, a sugar found in the exoskeleton of shellfish, and trials derived from alfalfa hay.

-These natural plant growth regulators have similar effects to the synthetic versions.
+These natural plant growth regulators have effects similar to those of synthetic versions.
 They can increase and enhance growth patterns.
 And being natural, they present no risks to human health and are environmentally friendly, so they don't damage waterways in runoff or damage local biodiversity.

 Organic PGRs are less effective than synthetic PGRs.
 They are also more expensive, so black market growers are naturally attracted to synthetic options.